gbmhunter/MFixedPoint/README.rst

 Port Independence
 =================

 The library is designed to be port-independent.
-Port-specific functions are declared in separate files, Fp-Port.cpp and Fp-Port.hpp.
+Port-specific functions are declared in separate files, Port.cpp and Port.hpp.
 These files include functions for printing debug information.
 Fill in the functions as desired.

 Configuration
 =============

-Configuration settings are in 'Fp-Config.hpp'.
-This file allows you to turn on/off debug message printing (which itself is port-specific, and defined in Fp-Port.hpp/cpp).
+Configuration settings are in 'Config.hpp'.
+This file allows you to turn on/off debug message printing (which itself is port-specific, and defined in Port.hpp/cpp).

 Compiling
 =========